Band splitting in bilayer stanene electronic structure scrutinized via first principle DFT calculations: Result and Discussion

-The figure \ref{enlarged_aa_five}, is an enlarged version of the band structure of AA \five~having interlayer distance of 3.38~\AA.
-From non-SOC band structure represented in red dotted lines, a semimetallic nature is observed due to the interaction between band at $\Gamma$ point and the band left to $K$ point.
-Also, an indirect band gap is observed between the band next to $K$ point and the band at $K$ point.
-When the SOC interaction is taken into consideration, the former set of the bands overlap, while the latter indirect band gap is closed.
-To understand this behavior we first flag the bands, so that the band at $\Gamma$ point is labeled as "G" before splitting and as "G1" "G2" for the top and bottom bands after splitting due to SOC.
-Similar the bands at $K$ point is labeled as "K", "K1" and "K2", for bands toward the left side of the $K$ point in named as "LK", "LK1" and "LK2".
-The energy difference between the band LK1 and LK2 is $\Delta$LK 95 meV and that between K1 and K2 is $\Delta$K 74 meV.
-Clearly the above effect is due to SOC.
-To understand the nature of this band splitting we calculate band decomposed charge density for those k-points as its characteristic is well documented and have been used for the similar analysis ~\cite{MOS_SOC_SPLITING_1, MOS_SOC_SPLITING_2}.
+The figure \ref{enlarged_aa_five} is an enlarged version of the band structure of AA-\five~having an interlayer spacing of 3.38~\AA.
+From the non-SOC band structure represented in red dotted lines, a semimetallic nature is observed due to the interaction between band at $\Gamma$ point and the band left to $K$ point.
+Also, an indirect bandgap is observed between the band next to $K$ point and the band at $K$ point.
+When the SOC interaction is taken into consideration, the former set of the bands overlap, while the latter indirect bandgap is closed.
+Let the band at $\Gamma$ point be labeled as ``G" before splitting and as ``G1" ``G2" for the top and bottom bands, respectively, after splitting due to SOC.
+Similarly, the bands corresponding to the $K$ point be labeled as ``K", ``K1" and ``K2" and the bands toward the left side of the $K$ point are labeled as ``LK", ``LK1" and ``LK2", respectively.
+The energy difference between the bands LK1 and LK2 is $\Delta$LK=95~meV and that between K1 and K2 is $\Delta$K=74~meV.
+Clearly, the above effect is due to inclusion of SOC.